Random Pose Generator

 Creates descriptions for setting a pose.
 You can ignore any part of the instructions it gives, such as for hands or eyes, or else just try out another random pose by refreshing the page.
 Some may not be suitable for long poses.

 Here is your very own random pose description:

-standing - balancing - with a pole - leaning - sideways - and twisting - arms - on head - one hand - open - feeling - aroused
+lying down - legs up - leaning - forward - arms - on head - hands - open - eyes - looking to the side

 Just click here to go on to the Or try an exercise.
 Yes it really is that easy...>